QuickRN/quickrn-basic-template/README.md

 # QuickRN Basic Template

-Bare-bones template based on my usual setup for React Native projects
+Bare-bones template based on my usual setup for React Native projects.

 ## What it includes